Marlow95/the_test_blog/README.md

 # the_test_blog

 This is a simple crud app I made with vanilla php to practice planning Entities, Attributes, and Normalization in Database Design.
 Then execute this plan by applying functional and object-oriented programming.

-I also plan on udating the ui to make things look better and adding crud fuctionality to the dashboard.
 The purpose of this project is to practice Database Design &
 String Manipulation.
 Which is one of the most critical skills when programming the backend.
 Always improving your fundamentals and applying the new things you know in better ways is a core skill for building better programs.

+For now the functionality I wanted to test is pretty much done with just a few more tasks to complate.
+Some things I might add in the future are an Admin Dashboard, Dynamic Post Ratings, and pagination.
+After I finish the Dashboad for Basic Users I will do some UI updates, unit tests, and refactoring.

 Database Design